Richard Ford: Later life and writings

-Ford lived for many years in New Orleans in the French Quarter, on lower Bourbon Street, and then in the Garden District of the same city, where his wife, Kristina, was the executive director of the city planning commission.
-He now lives in Maine in East Boothbay.
+Ford lived for many years in New Orleans in the French Quarter, on lower Bourbon Street then in the Garden District of the same city, where his wife, Kristina, was the executive director of the city planning commission.
+For a while Ford and his wife resided in East Boothbay, Maine.
+As of 2023, Ford lives in Billings, Montana where he bought a house.
 During the intervening years, Ford lived in other locations, usually in the United States, as he pursued a peripatetic teaching career.

 He obtained a teaching appointment at Bowdoin College during 2005 but kept the job for only one semester.
-During 2008 Ford was an adjunct professor of the Oscar Wilde Centre with the School of English at Trinity College, Dublin, Ireland, teaching in the Masters programme in creative writing.
+During 2008 Ford was an adjunct professor of the Oscar Wilde Centre with the School of English at Trinity College Dublin, Ireland, teaching in the Masters programme in creative writing.
 Starting December 29, 2010, Ford assumed the job of senior fiction professor at the University of Mississippi during the autumn of 2011, replacing Barry Hannah, who died during March 2010.
 During the autumn of 2012, he became the Emmanuel Roman and Barrie Sardoff Roman Professor of the Humanities and Professor of Writing at the Columbia University School of the Arts.

-As the new century commenced, he published another story collection, A Multitude of Sins (2002), followed by the novels The Lay Of The Land,—-the third in his Bascombe series—- in 2006, and Canada, published during May 2012.
-According to Ford, The Lay Of The Land completed his series of Bascombe novels, but Canada was a stand-alone novel.
-However, during April 2013, Ford read from a new Frank Bascombe story without revealing to the audience whether it was part of a longer work.
+As the new century commenced, he published another story collection, A Multitude of Sins (2002), followed by the novels The Lay Of The Land, —the third in his Bascombe series— in 2006 and Canada, published during May 2012.
+According to Ford, The Lay Of The Land completed his series of Bascombe novels but Canada was a stand-alone novel.

+In April 2013, Ford read from a new Frank Bascombe story without revealing to the audience whether it was part of a longer work.
 By 2014, it was confirmed that the story was to appear in the book Let Me Be Frank With You, published during November of that year.
-The latter is a work consisting of four interconnected novellas (or "long stories": I'm Here, Everything Could Be Worse, The New Normal and Deaths of Others), all narrated by Frank Bascombe.
+The latter work consists of four interconnected novellas (or "long stories"), all narrated by Frank Bascombe.
 Let Me Be Frank With You was a finalist for the 2015 Pulitzer Prize in Fiction.
-It did not win the prize, but the selection committee praised the book for its "unflinching series of narratives, set in the aftermath of Hurricane Sandy, insightfully portraying a society in decline."
+It did not win the prize but the selection committee praised the book for its "unflinching series of narratives, set in the aftermath of Hurricane Sandy, insightfully portraying a society in decline."

-Also, as he did in the preceding decade, Ford continued to assist with various editing projects.
-During 2007, he edited the New Granta Book of the American Short Story, and in 2011 he edited Blue Collar, White Collar, No Collar: Stories of Work.
+As in the preceding decade, Ford continued to assist with various editing projects.
+During 2007, he edited the New Granta Book of the American Short Story and in 2011 he edited Blue Collar, White Collar, No Collar: Stories of Work.
 During May 2017, Ford published a memoir, Between Them: Remembering My Parents.

 In 2018, Wildlife was adapted into a film of the same name by director Paul Dano and screenwriter Zoe Kazan.
 It was released to widespread critical acclaim.